JFenlonWork/MooD-Custom-CodeBase-Babel-Ts/Wiki_Resources/TimerController.md

 # Class: TimerController

-Class representing a any utility functions or variables that help Timers.
+Class representing any utility functions or variables that help Timers.

 ## Table of contents